stormpath/stormpath-documentation/source/reference.rst

       * - ``name``
         - String
         - 1 < N <= 255 characters
         - Name of the Application.
-Must be unique across all Applications within a Tenant.
+Must be unique across all Applications within a :ref:`Tenant <ref-tenant>`.

       * - ``description``
         - String
         - 0 <= N <= 4000 chars
-        - A description of the application that this resource represents.
+        - (Optional) A description of the application that this resource represents.

       * - ``status``
         - String (Enum)
         - ``ENABLED`` (Default), ``DISABLED``
-        - ``ENABLED`` applications allow mapped Accounts to log in. ``DISABLED`` Applications prevent mapped Accounts from logging in.
+        - ``ENABLED`` Applications allow mapped Accounts to log in. ``DISABLED`` Applications prevent mapped Accounts from logging in.

       * - ``createdAt``
         - String